 An option was to take an overpriced taxi to the suspension bridge that marked the one-hour each way walk proper.
 With the weather very changeable, from scattered cloud to raining and cloudy again in the space of an hour, this was my preferred option, shared with two other travellers.

 The taxi was a small Nissan Cube and three of us piled in.
 The nature of the road was more like a track (as is typical in Georgian roads – even in towns) and the poor vehicle bumped and scraped its way over the rocks and forded the small streams that ran down from the surrounding hills.
 Those who opted for the longer walk looked on in either envy or contempt at our choice to miss the first three hours walk.

 The start point was a well-built suspension footbridge that started next to an impromptu little coffee shop made out of local materials and powered by a generator.

 The track itself was clear and marked by orange and white paint on rocks, something that would be keenly sought out when the track entered areas of jumbled stone and no discernible pathway.
 For the first 20 minutes the path climbed through a delightful conifer forest with the ground covered in moss and some small purple flowers.

 Further on the flora changed to silver birch before eventually petering out as the trail entered the glacial valley proper.
 While the start of the walk had been through gentle surroundings, now we were in a harsh inhospitable environment of old moraines and tumbling ice-cold water.

-While slightly disappointed that the head of the glacier had been unobtainable, the walk was certainly worth the effort to see such a rapid change of landscape and I was happy to have the taxi driver’s number to avoid the three hour walk back to town.
+While slightly disappointed that the head of the glacier had been unobtainable, the walk was certainly worth the effort to see such a rapid change of landscape and I was happy to have the taxi driver’s number (though the reception was limited to a small area ) to avoid the three hour walk back to town.